IDA-HumanCapital/fife_for_spark/_review.md

     a) Is the attribute set in line 176 (`self.spark = SparkSession.builder.getOrCreate()`) used anywhere else?

+    b) The `evaluate` method is very slow, even for a relatively small dataset; projected time is 2+ hours for a (10k person x 48 period) data set, whereas data processing took 37 seconds and model training/producing forecasts took 11 minutes (I think this issue exists with base FIFE as well though)

 6) fife-for-spark.readthedocs.io

     a) Recommend removing instructions for installing fifeforspark with firewall